sec-fortress/Practical-Ethical-Hacking-Notes/23. Wireless Penetration Testing/001_Wireless_Penetration_Testing_Overview.md

 The assessment of a wireless Network

 **Types**
-- WPA2 PSK : a very common type of network found in hom
+- WPA2 PSK(PreShared Key) : a very common type of network found in home, coffee shops etc
+- WPA2 Enterprise :